Election of New CA Council

 The timetable for the elections this year is that nominations will close on 30 July and voting will finish on 3 September, so that the results are known before the new Council takes office after the AGM on 19 October.

-CA members are allocated to a constituency based on the federation membership of their primary club (failing which, the leading part of the postcode of their UK address) and can change to whichever constituency they may have a greater interest in.
+CA members were allocated to a constituency based on the federation membership of their primary club (failing which, the leading part of the postcode of their UK address).